 These clauses are in place to cover any eventualities, and you may be required to pay a pet deposit.
 This can either be an separate amount, or you may be asked to simply pay a higher deposit.
 These are often non-refundable.

 It might be a good idea to offer to pay a higher amount - especially if the landlord is reluctant.
-If you can show you’re responsible enough to prevent any potential damage, you will prove you’re a favourable tenant.
+This may show you’re a responsible tenant prepared to mitigate against damage.

 Prepare to pay more